actionquake/distrib/README.md

 * Mac OS (Intel and M1)
 * 64-bit x86 and ARM Linux with a video card and sound card
 * Essentially, if you are able to run Quake II, you can run AQtion.
 We do not provide direct support for running Quake II as there are over 20 years of forum posts and articles on how to use it, but if you are running into problems with this specific release, contact us
-* If there's a special request for 32-bit Linux otherwise, open an Issue!
+* If there's a special request for 32-bit Linux or something, open an Issue!

 ---